-Jim Henson's The Dark Crystal #4 is the fourth book in a series of original young adult novels set in the world of Jim Henson's The Dark Crystal.
+The final book in an original series of novels set in the world of Netflix's The Dark Crystal: Age of Resistance.

 - Series: Jim Henson's The Dark Crystal

 - ISBN: 9780593095386

 Naia could hear water.
 Could smell thick, damp air all around her.
 But no matter which way she turned, all she could see was darkness.
 Reaching out, she felt something wet brush against her fingertips.
 Then it was gone.

 Light flickered.
 Silver and flashing like a shooting star, or sunlight shining through the dense swamp foliage.
 Before she could react, it sped away.

 Naia burst through a cluster of branches and leaves, wings spreading enough to catch a current of warm jungle air.
 She was airborne only a moment before her feet struck the hard surface of an apeknot tree branch, and then she was off again.
 Leaping from branch to branch through the light-dappled canopy, chasing after the silver star that flitted like a bird in front of her.